myelonka/earnit/README.txt

 STUFF TO FIX:

-16-10-2017 / Mati:
+18-10-2017 / Mati:
-- how the hell do you put multiple links in current thingy??
+- how the hell do you put multiple links in current thingy???
-- earnit-logo.png link doesn't work (not clickable)
+- earnit-logo.png link doesn't work (not clickable; something to do with display property on the anchor)
-- the *akhem* footer is poopy and half-assed
+- the footer is poopy and half-assed (still)